Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

-Etsy is best known as a site for independent retailers including artists, crafters, antique dealers, and other small businesses.
+Etsy is best known as a site for independent retailers including artists, crafters, antique dealers, and other small businesses within the DIY and maker economy.
 Their user-friendly web-based solution makes it easy for one-person companies to create viable online stores.

 Shopify is a comprehensive platform for businesses of all sizes.
 The company’s mission statement expresses their intention to “make commerce better for everyone, so businesses can focus on what they do best: building and selling their products.”
 Offering a range of accessible package options, Shopify is designed to help a company’s online store grow and change with their business.

 In addition, Shopify features a number of optional add-ons and apps which store owners can use to customize and integrate their Shopify with other sites.
 More and more, small independent retailers are choosing to combine the power of their Etsy and Shopify stores.
 In this article, we’ll show you how it’s done.

 The Challenges of Managing both an Etsy and Shopify Store